My dream is that baby harp seals will no longer be killed for their fur

 The International Fund for Animal Welfare (IFAW) was founded by a small group of animal activists in New Brunswick in 1969 to stop the commercial hunt for harp seals in Canada.
 With offices now in over a dozen countries, IFAW is one of the largest animal welfare organizations in the world and is still very active in ending the Canadian sealing industry.
 Part of the IFAW strategy is conducting research to provide the public with scientific data that disproves the sealing industry’s claims.
 This research has shown that most harp seals killed with a blow to the head from a hakapik suffer greatly before their deaths, contrary to claims by the sealing industry.
 Other research has revealed that harp seals are not responsible for the decline in the Atlantic cod population as the sealing industry asserts.
 (The cause is decades of excessive harvesting by the Atlantic fishing industry.)
 Along with the Humane Society International Canada, IFAW was instrumental in convincing the European Union in 2009 to ban all seal products.
 In 2013, IFAW played a pivotal role at the World Trade Organization by successfully helping the European Union defend the ban against a strong Canadian legal challenge.
 Check out the IFAW webpage, Saving Seals, to see more about how IFAW is working on the behalf of Canadian seals.
 Click here to make a financial donation.

 The first ever direct action undertaken by Sea Shepherd was against Canadian harp seal hunters in the Gulf of St. Lawrence in March 1979.
 Today, Sea Shepherd is still extremely active in bringing an end to sealing, just as they have been over the last 35 years.
-The Sea Shepherd website offers an entire page of effective ways you can make a difference and help end the sealing industry, including a list of addresses, websites, emails, and telephone numbers of retailers who sell harp seal products.
+The Sea Shepherd website suggests ways you can make a difference and help end the sealing industry, including a list of addresses, websites, emails, and telephone numbers of retailers who sell harp seal products.
 To make a donation to Sea Shepherd, click here.

 The first ever direct action undertaken by Sea Shepherd was against Canadian harp seal hunters in the Gulf of St. Lawrence in March 1979